w3f/polkadot-wiki/docs/learn-ledger.md

 ### Sending a Transfer

-If you would like to send a transfer from your account housed on the Ledger device, the easiest method is to use Polkadot-JS Apps.
+Instructions to send a transfer can be found on the [balance transfer page](learn-transactions).

-- Click on the "Transfer" button on the left navigation menu.
-- In the top input, select "Ledger" as your sending account.
-- In the second input, select the account that you want to transfer funds to.
-- In the third input, enter the amount of KSM you want to transfer.
-- Click the "Make Transfer" button.
-- Confirm the transaction on your device.
-- A green success notification will be displayed when the transaction is included in a block.

 ### Receiving a Transfer

 In order to receive a transfer on the account that is stored on your Ledger device, you will need to provide the sender (i.e. the payer) your address.
-You can copy your address to the clipboard after loading your device on Polkadot-JS Apps by clicking the account icon or by highlighting the address and pressing ctrl-c.
+You can copy your address to the clipboard after loading your device on Polkadot-JS Apps by clicking the account icon or by highlighting the address and pressing ctrl-c (command-c on Apple keyboards).
 Then you will provide your address to the payer so they can send a transfer.

 ## Support